mariavaghani/Disaster-Response-messages-NLP/README.md

-# Disaster Response Pipeline Project
+# Disaster Response Pipeline Project Summary
 This repository contains the source code for the Disaster Response Messages project, run by NLP pipelines.
 This web app let's user to input a message and instantly get a possible category based on training data.
-The mean accuracy score (f1 score) for all categories is 0.7.
+The mean accuracy score (f1 score) for all categories is 0.686.

+Possible next steps to increase the accuracy of the model:
+- Create ItemSelector transformers that allow to pass "genre" of the message as a dummy variable
+- Normalize the Character Length and Word Count features based on training set to range 0-1.
+Transform incoming messages into a normalized version before passing it through the model.
+That would reducing the risk of these two features overpowering the model.
+- Alternatively, passing the weight of these features manually to play with accuracy of the model

+The original dataset came with 36 categories, it is important to mention that during data research phase of the project, it appeared that "child_alone" category had 0 instances; therefore, we could not train the model on this category, so it was dropped.
+This web app features only 35 categories for that reason.
+GridSearchCV was performed during the research phase of the project, and it showed the base model of Logistic Regression Classifier performed slightly better than alternitives.

 The app is deployed on Heroku [here](https://disaster-response-app-mv.herokuapp.com/)

 # File Structure